gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 - Fixes potential runtime errors when formatting invalid or unparseable dates ([#4922](https://github.com/gitkraken/vscode-gitlens/issues/4922))
 - Fixes an issue where unchecking _Interactive Rebase Editor_ in the GitLens settings UI would not persist &mdash; the checkbox would revert to checked after changing another setting or reopening the settings UI ([#5277](https://github.com/gitkraken/vscode-gitlens/issues/5277))
 - Fixes an issue where the GitKraken CLI was not auto-installed on hosts where MCP auto-registration is unsupported (older VS Code, Windsurf, JetBrains, Trae, Kiro, Zed, etc.), preventing Claude hooks installation and agent dispatch in _Start Work_ and _Start PR Review_ flows ([#5280](https://github.com/gitkraken/vscode-gitlens/issues/5280))
+- Fixes the _Commit Graph_ intermittently flashing a "No commits" message during concurrent Git operations
+- Fixes styling in rendered markdown (commit message hovers, autolinks, and details) being stripped in webviews by the stricter content-security policy introduced in v18.0.0
+- Fixes the `gitlens.advanced.skipOnboarding` setting not being honored, so onboarding surfaces could still appear even when it was enabled
+- Fixes the _Commit Graph_ details panel showing stale working changes after the view regains visibility ([#5322](https://github.com/gitkraken/vscode-gitlens/issues/5322))

 ---